jimmylee-123/belly-button-challenge/README.md

 ## Source Code Location

-* The source code files Are located in the root directory.
+* The source code files are located in the root directory.

 ## Acknowledgments

-* For this challenge module, I reviewed the Module 14 class activities extensively and also had guidance from ChatGPT.
+* For this challenge module, I reviewed the Module 14 class activities extensively and also used code generated from ChatGPT.